IBM Cloud Docs

 • Keep 'Public networks' deactivated

 • Attach both your private networks (management and backup).
-Make sure that you specify the IP addresses as entered in DNS configuration for the corresponding hostnames.
+Make sure that you specify the IP addresses as entered in the DNS configuration for the corresponding hostnames.
 If IP addresses are assigned dynamically, you need to adapt the DNS entries for the system hostnames.

 It takes some time until the Power Virtual Server instance for shared file systems becomes available.
 The deployment is finished when you can log in to the instance over the VPC access host by using the SSH command: